gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 ## Add the 28 LEDs

+!!! note
     BEFORE SOLDERING LEDS ONTO YOUR DIGIT PCB, be sure to test your LEDs on a breadboard and use a digital camera to spot any variations in color when the LEDs are lit.
 Below is a photo showing the color variation of blue 5mm LEDs within the same batch using a breadboards power rail with 2.63v.
 ![blueLEDs](../img/digit-pcb/ledcolors.webp)

 1. There are seven segments "A" through "G" each with four LEDs.
 From the front of the digit PCB, start with segment A by inserting the LED's long lead (anode) into the "+" through hole.
 Repeat the process for all segment-A LEDs.